 Bringing ad spacing decision-making directly onto the page (instead of using a third-party request), the plugin’s “CLS Optimization” setting removes reliance on connection speed to resolve CLS issues.
 As a result, our publishers get an easy, scalable solution to address ad-related CLS issues on their sites which means the highest possible revenue!

 Since launching the updated plugin on April 7, we’re proud to report that publishers of all verticals, pageviews, and site designs see dramatic improvements in their ad-related CLS scores.

 Whether they started with minimal issues or had CLS scores in the “poor” range (0.25 and above), turning on the plugin option helped improve their scores.
 With the launch of Google Chrome 90 (which resolved some Chrome CLS measurement issues), those scores have improved even further.

-Here’s how three publishers in the AdThrive community are seeing great results from the new plugin option — plus, they’re sharing insights on other improvements they’ve been making for CLS as well!
+Here’s how three publishers in the AdThrive community see great results from the new plugin option — plus, they’re sharing insights on other improvements they’ve been making for CLS as well!

 Love and Lemons

 Vegetarian food site Love and Lemons had a CLS score that hovered around 0.7 at the beginning of April.
 On April 14, the CLS score fell to 0.1, and when Google Chrome 90 was released, the score fell further to .06, even better than Google’s “good” threshold.

 Publishers Jack Mathews and Jeanine Donofrio turned on the AdThrive plugin’s CLS Optimization option and did extensive troubleshooting to resolve layout shifts unrelated to ads.